 Rather doing one or the other, what if you do both?
 That's the best way to optimize your path to financial independence.

 You reduce spending by while replacing of your income during retirement ().

-This would result in you reaching FI in .
-That would be earlier than your timeline of by .
+This would result in you reaching FI in year.
+That would be earlier than your current timeline of year by year!

 Making more money and spending less while investing is the key to achieving financial independence sooner.